Our expert team's policy reports and webinars on how cycling is the solution to London's transport, health and environmental challenges

 This webinar was produced in partnership with Landor Links

 LCC often publishes reports aimed at developing thinking, policy and best practice around active travel and related topics.
-Among our reports, we’ve looked at emerging ‘micromobility’ technologies such as e-scooters and the implications they pose for other modes of travel, we’ve published reports in partnership with consultancy Urban Movement on Climate Safe Streets and on public engagement and consultation, and most recently, we’ve published the first part of a larger piece of work on Dangerous Junctions.
+Among our reports, we’ve looked at emerging ‘micromobility’ technologies such as e-scooters and the implications they pose for other modes of travel, we’ve published reports in partnership with consultancy Urban Movement on Climate Safe Streets and on public engagement and consultation, and most recently, we’ve published our report on fixing the most Dangerous Junctions.

 In August 2021, LCC began an ongoing campaign around Dangerous Junctions that formalised work we’ve been doing for decades around road danger, but recognising both the ongoing systemic barriers impacting delivery and quality of changes at junctions, and the horrific repetitive reality of ongoing fatal and serious collisions to those cycling and walking in London.